Vogue Summer School NYC FAQ

 Are any college visits part of the curriculum?

-Will you be doing anything special for Juneteenth?
+Will you be doing anything special for Juneteenth and the 4th of July?

-The campus will remain open on Thursday, June 19, 2025, and optional residential programming may occur in the evening for celebration.
+The campus will remain open on Friday, June 19, 2026, and on Saturday, July 4, 2026, and optional thematic residential programming will occur in the evening.

 Where do students reside during Vogue Summer School?